 Most herniated discs are either completely asymptomatic or only painful for a short time, typically 2 to 8 weeks at the most.
 Most herniations accused of causing pain through spinal stenosis do not even qualify as true stenosis concerns, since they merely impinge on the thecal sac or abut the cord.

 Real purely disc-enacted cord compression syndromes are rare, but can be serious and may require medical or even surgical treatments when they do occur.
+If the patient demonstrates other contributory factors at the same level, such as ligamentum flavum inflammation or arthritic canal narrowing, then the likelihood for a herniation to produce symptomatic stenosis increases dramatically.

 Spinal stenosis can be a serious health crisis.
 Learn all the facts about the condition from Spinal-Stenosis-Treatment.Org.